ContainerSolutions/kubernetes-federation-demo/README.md

 datacenter and execute a small script that generates traffic on the federated cluster.
 Launch is as often as you want with different regions as argument.

-*Important*: Do not launch it in the same regions as the Kubernetes clusters, as this will not work nicely with the Maps user interface.
+**Important:** Do not launch it in the same regions as the Kubernetes clusters, as this will not work nicely with the Maps user interface.

 The required arguments are the region where to generate traffic from, the IP address of the global ingress load balancer (from step 2) and the IP address of the admin service (FIXME where do you find it easily?).

+    # replace the two IP addresses with your own:
+    scripts/start-traffic.sh asia-northeast1 130.211.41.245 104.155.43.73
-    scripts/start-traffic.sh asia-east1 130.211.41.245 104.155.43.73
+    scripts/start-traffic.sh us-central1 130.211.41.245 104.155.43.73

 To remove the VM generating traffic again, run `scripts/stop-traffic.sh REGION`.
 This may also be useful to clean up when setting up traffic generation might have failed for some reason.